MicrosoftDocs/security/security-docs/zero-trust/adopt/zero-trust-adoption-overview.md

 - A systematic way to track progress, scoped to business leaders.
 - Curation of the most relevant resources for adoption of Zero Trust from slides that are ready to present to business leaders to technical implementation guidance and user infographics.

-“Our goal is to help every organization strengthen its security capabilities through a Zero Trust architecture built on our comprehensive solutions that span identity, security, compliance, and device management across all clouds and platforms.” –Satya Nadella, executive chairman and CEO of Microsoft
+"Our goal is to help every organization strengthen its security capabilities through a Zero Trust architecture built on our comprehensive solutions that span identity, security, compliance, and device management across all clouds and platforms." –Satya Nadella, executive chairman and CEO of Microsoft

 As a Microsoft partner, NBConsult contributed to and provided material feedback to this adoption guidance.

 ## Zero Trust requires buy-in at the highest level

-Zero Trust protects business assets wherever they're and wherever they go.
+Zero Trust protects business assets wherever they are located and wherever they go.
 Zero Trust is a proactive, integrated approach to security that requires knowing what business assets and processes are most important to protect, and securing these while preserving business agility.

 **Adopting a Zero Trust approach requires buy-in across the C-suite.** As the threat landscape expands, and critical attacks become more common, business leaders across functional areas are increasingly concerned with the cybersecurity approach their organization's take.